 Aaron T. Olson began as an independent consultant in August of 2003.
 His consulting services are useful for businesses, insurance companies, law firms, non profits, unions, and all levels of government.
 All of his consultation services are based on the needs of the client.

 Mr. Olson is dedicated to providing the best value of his expertise and consultation services to all clients.
 Customer satisfaction is of paramount importance.

 Mr. Olson has a Masters of Education from Oregon State University in Corvallis, Oregon, and a Bachelor of Science in Administration of Justice from Portland State University in Portland, Oregon.
-He, along with Robert M. Shusta, Deena R. Levine, Dr. Herbert Z. Wong, and Dr. Philip R. Harris wrote the textbook Multicultural Law Enforcement: Strategies for Peacekeeping in a Diverse Society, 6/E.
+He, along with Robert M. Shusta and Deena R. Levine co-wrote the textbook Multicultural Law Enforcement: Strategies for Peacekeeping in a Diverse Society, 7th edition by Pearson Education, Inc.

 Mr. Olson is a regular adjunct professor at Portland Community College (PCC), Portland, Oregon, and Eastern Oregon University (EOU), La Grande, Oregon.
 At PCC, he currently teaches cultural diversity online and campus criminal justice classes.
 He also teaches a campus class on civil liability in criminal justice.
 At EOU, he teaches an online multiculturalism in emergency services course.
 He established history by designing the first cultural diversity courses and curricula for PCC's criminal justice program in 2001, fire protection program in 2009, and EOU's fire service administration program in 2011.
 His other university teaching experiences includes past teaching assignments at the School of Social Sciences at Pacific University, Forest Grove, OR, and the Homeland Security and Emergency Preparedness degree program at Concordia University, Portland, OR.